 This loan is compliant to the Syariah law and works on an interest-free transaction as Islam does not allow the charging of interest.
 So what Islamic banks will do is use the concept of Murabahah, “buy” the property from you, and rent it back with extra fees.
 Most Muslims will opt for Islamic home loans because of this.

 This loan is only for government servants and it offers the lowest fees and interest rates!
 So if you’re a government servant, this is the best choice for you.
+What does it entail, you may ask?
+Find out all about government loans here!
 P.S: Thank you for your service to this country!

 So besides the length of your loan or the interest rate that’s offered, here are 2 things you should always keep in mind.

 - Longer loan = lower monthly repayments but has a higher total interest.